aTravelingN3rd/axieScholarshipManager/README.md

 # axieScholarshipManager
-Tool to monitor scholars earning, I also use it to create contest and distribute prizes
+Tool to monitor scholars earning, I also use it to create contest and distribute prizes as shown in http://evtravelvibes.com/scholarshipContest/

+##How to use
+Modify scholars.json with the adresses of your scholarship accounts and the name of your scholars.

+The parameters slpsnapshot is used to take a snapshot if you want to monitor earning from a special point.
+If a scholar withdraw his slp you also need to modify this parameter.